mark-hager/scopefoundry.github.io/databrowser_view_tutorial.md

 ## Defining a DataBrowserView

 Lets define a custom view.
 We do this by subclassing the DataBrowserView class.
 Three methods should be defined `setup()`, `is_file_supported()`, and `on_change_data_filename()`.

-Here is an example of a simple dataviewer that uses a PyQtGraph ImageView to display an image loaded via scipy (this file is called `views/images.py` in [FoundryDataBrowser][FoundryDataBrowserRepo]):
+Here is an example of a simple dataviewer that uses a PyQtGraph ImageView to display an image loaded via scipy (this file is called `viewers/images.py` in [FoundryDataBrowser][FoundryDataBrowser]):

 ```python
 from ScopeFoundry.data_browser import DataBrowserView